Ratchet and Clank: Rift Apart announced for PS5

 Ratchet and Clank have been a fixture for PlayStation ever since the pair's original appearance on PS2.
 Their last game came in a 2016 reboot which also tied into an animated movie, and while the film was largely forgettable, the new game handily earned its place in the Clank canon.
 A sequel has seemed like a foregone conclusion ever since then, especially when Sony purchased developer Insomniac Games in 2019.

 Rumors began circulating early this year that Insomniac's next game would be another Ratchet and Clank title.
-However, it's also working on Spider-Man: Miles Morales, which looks like an indirect sequel to Spider-Man PS4.
+However, it's also working on Spider-Man: Miles Morales, which looks like a direct follow-up to Spider-Man PS4.

 We didn't get a release date on Ratchet and Clank: Rift Apart just yet, but we'll likely learn more about its launch window in the months to come.